Decentralized Entropic Optimal Transport for Distributed Distribution Comparison: Numerical Experiments

-\textbf{The influence of communication protocol.} The communication protocol also impacts our method, as shown in Theorem~\ref{thm:error-bound}.
-In Figure~\ref{fig:exp_gmm}, we apply our method with three different communication protocols: $i)$ the ideal communication protocol, i.e., $E=p\otimes q=[\frac{1}{IJ}]$, $ii)$ a sparse $E$, i.e., each source agent only communicate with five target agents (50\% zeros in $E$), and $iii)$ a sparse and asymmetric $E$, i.e., setting the upper-triangular part of the sparse $E$ to be all-zero (directed communication).
-Experimental results show that the deterioration of the communication environment leads to performance degradation.
+As shown in Lemma~\ref{lm:protocol}, the communication protocol impacts our DEOT method significantly.
+In Fig.~\ref{fig:eot_protocol}, we apply our method with three different communication protocols: $i)$ the ideal communication protocol perfectly matching with the storage protocol, i.e., $\bm{E}=\bm{pq}^{\top}=[\frac{1}{IJ}]$, $ii)$ a sparse $\bm{E}$ defined on a sparse undirected graph, e.g., each source agent only communicate with four target agents (50\% zeros in $\bm{E}$), and $iii)$ a sparse and asymmetric $\bm{E}$ defined on a sparse directed graph, e.g., setting the upper-triangular part of the sparse $\bm{E}$ to be all-zero (directed communication).
+Note that the sparse undirected graph in this experiment still corresponds to a connected network, while the connectivity of the sparse directed graph is not guaranteed.